AP analysis: COVID prolonged foster care stays for thousands

-2 of12 "D.Y.," a teenager who is currently living in a foster-care group home, takes part in an AP interview, Friday, May 21, 2021, in the facility's administrative office in University Place, Wash.
-D.Y., who is not being named by the Associated Press to protect his identity, is currently suing the Washington state Department of Children, Youth and Families, alleging that the state has provided inadequate care after bouncing him through more than 50 placements before the COVID-19 pandemic.
-An Associated Press analysis of state data reveals that the coronavirus pandemic has destabilized the foster care system, leaving children with no parental visits, unprecedented delays in family court cases and limited access to services demanded for reunification.
-Ted S. Warren/AP Show More Show Less
+2 of12 Leroy Pascubillo smiles as he looks at his daughter, who was born addicted to heroin and placed with a foster family at birth, and talks about his journey regaining custody, May 10, 2021, in Seattle.
+Pascubillo, who had used drugs for the better part of four decades, was in a court-ordered in-patient drug rehab program when the pandemic first hit.
+Elaine Thompson/AP Show More Show Less

-3 of12 Leroy Pascubillo looks at his daughter, who was born addicted to heroin and placed with a foster family at birth, and talks about his journey regaining custody, May 10, 2021, in Seattle.
+3 of12 Leroy Pascubillo prepares a snack of grapes for his daughter, who was born addicted to heroin and placed with a foster family at birth, May 10, 2021, in Seattle.
 Pascubillo, who had used drugs for the better part of four decades, was in a court-ordered in-patient drug rehab program when the pandemic first hit.
 Elaine Thompson/AP Show More Show Less

-4 of12 Leroy Pascubillo prepares a snack of grapes for his daughter, who was born addicted to heroin and placed with a foster family at birth, May 10, 2021, in Seattle.
+4 of12 Leroy Pascubillo talks with a visitor about his journey in regaining custody of his young daughter, May 10, 2021, in Seattle.
 Pascubillo, who had used drugs for the better part of four decades, was in a court-ordered in-patient drug rehab program when the pandemic first hit.
 Elaine Thompson/AP Show More Show Less 5 of12

 6 of12 Leroy Pascubillo wipes away tears as he looks at his daughter, who was born addicted to heroin and placed with a foster family at birth, and talks about his journey regaining custody, May 10, 2021, in Seattle.
 Pascubillo, who had used drugs for the better part of four decades, was in a court-ordered in-patient drug rehab program when the pandemic first hit.
 Elaine Thompson/AP Show More Show Less